Asbjoedt/CLISC/README.md

 ### Advanced archival requirements (use argument Archive=Yes)
 The program supports the conversion of spreadsheets to meet a data quality level, that will enable you to open your spreadsheets many years from now.
 Enabling advanced archival requirements will

+* Package spreadsheets and metadata in a new archive directory
+* Include copies of the original spreadsheets
 * Validate spreadsheet against its file format standard (Office Open XML and OpenDocument) (feature not working)
 * Remove formula linking celss to other local spreadsheets but keep the cell values (feature not working)
 * Remove external data connections but keep snapshot of data (feature not working)
 * Remove RealTimeData (RTD) functions but keep snapshot of data (feature not working)
 * Alert if spreadsheet has embedded objects (feature not working)
 * Calculate file checksums
-* Zip the archivable directory
+* Zip the archive directory

 ## Dependencies
 Prerequisite software for the program to work with these functions.